DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/pod.md

 #### StatefulSet

 - Every replica has its own state.
 Each pod has own PVC. i.e 3 pods means 3 volumes
+- Replica pods are not identical! as opposed to deployment.
+Each pod has its own identity and is not replicable i.e 3 replicas: mysql-0, mysql-1, mysql-2
+- When a pod is replaced, it doesn't lose the ID.
+Storage is re-attached to the new pod
 - Support rolling update but not rollback since it's statefulness

 ```yml